-- What are the advantages of a in-home caregiver vs. a shared living facility?
+- What are the advantages of an in-home care provider vs. a shared living facility?

 a.
 The comfort of your own home

-With a Thrive Home Care caregiver, you gain the independence and comfort of living in your own home.
+With a Thrive Home Care homecare provider, you gain the independence and comfort of living in your own home.
 Senior Assisted homes can feel impersonal and shared facilities can be stressful and emotionally taxing.
-Our caregivers allow you to have the comfort and peace of mind of living at home while providing better and more attentive care with privacy.
+Our homecare providers allow you to have the comfort and peace of mind of living at home while providing better and more attentive care with privacy.

 b.
 High quality care

-The cost of having a live-in caregiver is comparable to most facilities.
-Unlike group homes, our caregivers provide a higher standard of personalized one-on-one care.
+The cost of having a live-in homecare provider is comparable to most facilities.
+Unlike group homes, our homecare providers provide a higher standard of personalized one-on-one care.

 c.
 Flexible schedule

 An assisted living facility is on a group schedule, and living at home you can set your own schedule and be surrounded by things familiar to you.
-Our round-the-clock caregivers will attend to your needs 24-hours a day, allowing you the freedom to schedule your daily activities as you see fit.
+Our round-the-clock homecare providers will attend to your needs 24-hours a day, allowing you the freedom to schedule your daily activities as you see fit.
 In assisted living facilities, residents are often rushed to finish each task since the staff needs to attend to multiple clients.
-In contrast our caregivers will work around our clients’ needs, providing a consistent level of individualized care impossible to find in an assisted living facility.
+In contrast our homecare providers will work around our clients’ needs, providing a consistent level of individualized care impossible to find in an assisted living facility.

-Lastly, our live-in caregivers provide a kind of companionship not found in a facility or community with a rotating staff.
-Furthermore, unlike an assisted living facility where visiting hours are limited, your friends and family are free to visit you at any time with our caregivers.
+Lastly, our live-in homecare provider offer a kind of companionship not found in a facility or community with a rotating staff.
+Furthermore, unlike an assisted living facility where visiting hours are limited, your friends and family are free to visit you at any time with our homecare providers.